Racialized man covering mouth

 Tone Policing and Prohibitions on Swearing

 Whether they dropped an f-bomb or not, marginalized people are often considered angrier when discussing challenging, emotionally-driven topics.
-Jeffrey Boakye describes how Black people express their emotions; they are often told something along the lines of “Could you tone it down a bit?
+Jeffrey Boakye describes how when Black people express their emotions, they are often told something along the lines of “Could you tone it down a bit?
 You’re being a bit aggressive.
 You need to be a little softer.
 You’re passionate, I understand, but your manner can put people off.
 It’s a bit intimidating.”
 These types of comments are methods of tone policing.

 Tone policing is an act of dismissing someone’s ideas if they are delivered in an angry, frustrated, sad, fearful or otherwise emotionally charged manner.
 In other words, it focuses on the emotion behind a message rather than the message itself.